 Same-Sex Marriage State-by-State

-To date, courts, legislatures and voters in 19 states and the District of Columbia have legalized gay marriage, while 28 states have amended their constitutions to ban gay marriage.
+To date, courts, legislatures and voters have legalized gay marriage in 32 states and the District of Columbia, while 18 states have constitutional amendments banning gay marriage.
 This interactive shows the change in each state’s policy over time.

 U.S. Hispanics: Religious, Social and Political Differences

 The Shifting Religious Identity of Latinos in the United States

 A new survey finds that nearly one-in-four Hispanic adults are now former Catholics, while rising numbers are Protestant or unaffiliated with any religion.

 According to a 2013 Pew Research Center survey, 55% of U.S. adults say they favor the death penalty for persons convicted of murder.
 A significant minority (37%) oppose the practice.

 Number of Executions in Each State Since 1977

 Religious Hostilities Reach Six-Year High

 A third of the 198 countries studied had a high or very high level of social hostilities involving religion in 2012.
 About three-in-ten countries had a high or very high level of government restrictions on religion, roughly the same as in 2011.